ualiangzhang/ualiangzhang.github.io/_pages/training.md

 ---

 {% include base_path %}
+* 12/2024 **Introduction to Healthcare**
+  * Stanford University on Coursera  (verify: LMHFU2D6ZIUB)
+  * The major challenges of the U.S.healthcare system
+  * Who the key stakeholders are in the U.S. healthcare system
+  * Issues you may encounter in efforts to improve healthcare delivery and the healthcare system

 * 12/2024 **Databases and SQL for Data Science with Python**
   * IBM on Coursera  (verify: [link](https://www.credly.com/badges/606c0bab-1c94-4d85-bb87-8951f17919c3/linked_in_profile))
   * Analyze data within a database using SQL and Python